Artem340dev/Uptodate/README.md

 **You are capable of executing the Backend by using Docker.
 Keep the further requirements:**
 1. Download the project from the Github repository
-2. Open the project folder, execute the further command `docker-compose up --build`
+2. In order to open the project folder, you need to execute the further command: `docker-compose up --build`
 4. The Docker environment is going to be assembled
 5. After assembling, please, reboot all the containers